realmohsin/notes/linux/linux.md

 - theres another way to tell chmod how to set permissions that's called octal notation which uses base-8, a set of numbers (8) equal to the number of possible permission combinations, that creates a mapping and then specifies just one base8 number for each set - user, group and all.

+## su command and sudo relating to permissions

 Sometimes we might want to start a shell as another user, from within our own shell session.
 We can use the su command. using with - will make sure to log you in as new user without mixing environments, and so is the recommended way to do this. type exit to exit session to previous user's session.

 The root user can run any command and access any file regardless of the file's actual owner.
 (I believe only the root user can change the owner of a file, not even the owner itself can change that, but can with sudo.)
 Sometimes in ubuntu the root user cannot be accessed directly (probably based on inital setup?).
 This is fine because there is a way for normal users to gain abilities of the root user.
 - sudo allows you run commands as the root user. individual users are granted an allowed list of commands they can run as the super user. (the first user created is usually allowed to do everything.) run sudo -l to see the permitted commands for your particular user.

 To change the owner of a file and the file group owner use the chown command. may need to use sudo depending on desired change.

+## environment variables

 - The shell maintains a set of information during a shell session known as the environment.
 It's just a series of key value pairs that define properties like your home directory, working directory, name of your shell, name of logged in user.
 Can view the environment using printenv.